taotechs/taotechs/README.md

 ## 🚀 What I'm Working On

 ### 🌍 Information Technology Innovation Project
-Currently spearheading an ambitious initiative to **transform Nigeria's technology landscape** through cutting-edge solutions.
+Currently spearheading an ambitious initiative to **transform Africa's technology landscape** through cutting-edge solutions.
 This groundbreaking project aims to:
 - Combat corruption through transparent IT systems
 - Leverage AI and data analytics for efficient project execution
 - Revolutionize how technology projects are managed and monitored